IsuruV/richie/README.md

 # Fiduty

 Welcome to Fiduty.
-A platform for millennials to start investing.
+Group investing for millennials by millennials.